genlaw/genlaw.github.io/index.md

 ### About GenLaw

 Progress in generative AI depends not only on better model architectures, but on terabytes of scraped Flickr images, Wikipedia pages, Stack Overflow answers, and websites.
-But, generative models ingest vast quantities of intellectual property (IP), which they can memorize and regurgitate verbatim[@extracting; @quantifying; @diffusion].
-Several recently-filed lawsuits relate such memorization to copyright infringement[@midjourney; @feldman; @copilot; @stable-diffusion].
+But generative models ingest vast quantities of intellectual property (IP), which they can memorize and regurgitate verbatim.
+Several recently-filed lawsuits relate such memorization to copyright infringement.
 These lawsuits will lead to policies and legal rulings that define our ability, as ML researchers and practitioners, to acquire training data, and our responsibilities towards data owners and curators.

 AI researchers will increasingly operate in a legal environment that is keenly interested in their work --- an environment that may require future research into model architectures that conform to legal requirements.
-As such, just as it is vital to inform courts and policymakers of the realities of AI work, ICML attendees must be well informed about law.
+Understanding the law and contributing to its development will enable us to create safer, better, and practically useful models.
 <!-- Addressing these challenges requires collaboration between ML researchers and practitioners, data curators, HCI researchers, and legal experts[@cooper2022accountabiliy]. -->